OuaisBien/OuaisBien/README.md

-- 👋 Hi, I’m Peter, a math-major undergrad at NUS.
+- 👋 Hi, I’m Lucien, currently a Mathématiques et applicaitons master at Paris-Dauphine, formerly a mathematics and statistics major at NUS.

 <!---